paulgazz/kmax/README.md

     cat unit_pc | python /path/to/kmax/kbuildplus/aggregate.py > aggregate_pc

 The aggregated file has a [format](docs/unit_pc.md) describing the constraints of on the compilation unit.

-### Troubleshooting

-- Be sure the environment is set (see the Environment section above) so that the `KMAX_ROOT` is known, etc.
-- Try running `makefile_override` by itself to see that it is correctly extracting the top-level files.
-The build may need to be configured first.